rjksolutions/CoresightCandy/README.md

 # CoresightCandy
-A bolt on style set of files to provide value-added functionality to the OSIsoft PI Coresight product.
+A bolt on set of files to provide value-added functionality to the OSIsoft PI Coresight product.
 Particularily aimed at enriching the OSIsoft PI ProcessBook displays hosted in OSIsoft PI Coresight.